adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="grid row">
 	<div class="col-xs-4">

-Non-semantic classes don't tell us *what* the HTML represents.
-At best, they give us an idea of what elements *look* like.
+Non-semantic classes don't convey *what* an element represents.
+At best, they give us an idea of what an element *looks* like.
 Atomic, visual, behavioural and utility classes are all forms of non-semantic classes.

 Here are some semantic classes: